osrf/gazebo_tutorials/topics_subscribe/tutorial_2-2.md

 ### Explanation of the code ###

-Load gazebo and run the transport system
+Load gazebo and run the transport system.

         gazebo::setupClient(_argc, _argv);